Network Progress and Preparation for the Sunrise of Decentralized Data

 But this is just the beginning.
 The evolution of blockchain data management is well underway, and The Graph remains at the vanguard of this revolution.

 Interested in shaping the future of The Graph?
-Voice your thoughts in The Graph forum or on Discord!
+Voice your thoughts in or !

 About The Graph